 Embezzlement is stealing – an abuse of trust.
 It is theft carried out by individuals who are familiar with the organization and exploit that knowledge for illegal gain.
-If you are charged with embezzlement, you need an experienced San Diego embezzlement attorney with the Law Offices of Elliott N. Kanter, someone who knows the law and can fight to protect your rights.
+If you are charged with embezzlement, you need an experienced San Diego embezzlement attorney with The Law Office of Elliott Kanter, someone who knows the law and can fight to protect your rights.

 Embezzlement is fraud.
 It is a premeditated and systematic crime, with the intent to conceal the activities from others because it is done without their consent.
 It can be as simple as skimming cash off sales to large, sophisticated schemes.
 For example, a financial advisor may embezzle funds from his clients.
 A volunteer handling finances for a non-profit could take funds and cover her tracks.
 Or a clerk handling large amounts of cash could steal cash from his place of employment.